RimaBouhal/SORT/PROPOSAL.md

 		- vertically

 <h2>Libraries to use</h2>
-Because I will be using an OSC controller as a remote controll for my application, I needed to use the Ofx OFC libary linked here: https://openframeworks.cc/documentation/ofxOsc/
+Because I will be using an OSC controller as a remote control for my application, I needed to use the Ofx OFC libary linked here: https://openframeworks.cc/documentation/ofxOsc/

 For the Menu panel and buttons, I used ofxGuiExtended.